mascaldotfr/CoRT/api/README.md

 It's written in 3 languages:

-- Python or Shell for all WZ-related things.
-It's by far the most used languages.
-They're used strictly through cronjobs.
+- Python for all WZ-related things.
+It's by far the most used language.
+It's strictly through cronjobs.
 - PHP for the rest.
 When the overhead is low, it's run on demand.
 For heavier tasks it's called through cronjobs.